Home

 Video Highlights

 The GreenDrill project launched in the midst of a series of unprecedented global challenges that appeared from seemingly nowhere.
-Project PIs Jason Briner ([email protected]) and Joerg Schaefer (LDEO) reflect on the magnitude of the project and the imperative to move the project forward and continue the work, with additional planning and collaboration.
+Project PIs Jason Briner (U@B) and Joerg Schaefer (LDEO) reflect on the magnitude of the project and the imperative to move the project forward and continue the work, with additional planning and collaboration.
 Film by Ryan Vachon, INSTAAR.

 Debuting on American Geophysical Union TV at the December 2022 meeting (#AGU22), GreenDrill researchers Joerg Schaefer, Gisela Winckler, Allie Balter-Kennedy, and Margie Turrin of Lamont-Doherty Earth Observatory and University at Buffalo's Jason Briner discuss their work to diagnose the trauma to Greenland's ice sheet, and pinpoint its most vulnerable areas and impacts to coastal communities.